craftcms/starter-blog/README.md

 ### Setup

-If you don't have Node.js and `npm` installed, you’ll find an installer on the [NPM website](https://www.npmjs.com/get-npm).
+If you don’t have Node.js and `npm` installed, you’ll find an installer on the [NPM website](https://www.npmjs.com/get-npm).
 Do that first.

 Open up a terminal window in the root of this project and run: